 Women who have G6PDD are asymptomatic

-This was proven wrong by two different research teams working independently.
+This was proven wrong by two different research teams working independently30,59.
 Here’s how it works.

 Women who have G6PDD come in two categories.
 Either with one or both X chromosomes affected.
 If both are affected, they are considered fully deficient and have symptoms like men.
 The other group with only one affected X chromosome (sometimes referred to as partially deficient or erroneously as carriers) vary in severity from mild to severe based on something called Lyonization30.

 Let’s look at it in a simpler way.
 If half of the red blood cells have the good X chromosome deactivated, then half of her red blood cells will be fully deficient and half will be unaffected.
 When she comes into contact with a trigger, half of the blood cells will react and half will not.
-This ratio is completely random and can vary from only a small portion of red blood cells affected to most of them affected31.
+This ratio is completely random and can vary from only a small portion of red blood cells affected to most of them affected30,31,32.
 The resulting hemolysis from triggers will be small to large respectively.
 An indepth article explaining X inactivation and how it works can be found at59.

 So, women are affected by triggers, but how much depends on the results of Lyonization.